TechDufus/TravLang/tools/ci/inria/README.md

-This directory contains the configuration files of the Jenkins jobs used to test OCaml on Inria's continuous integration infrastructure.
+This directory contains the configuration files of the Jenkins jobs used to test travlang on Inria's continuous integration infrastructure.

 Each subdirectory under `tools/ci/inria` corresponds to one CI job and should contain at least a `Jenkinsfile` describing the pipeline